elwayman02/hella-drunk/content/wotw-2021-dram-club.md

 The initial nose on this third whiskey was creamy with a slight sickly sweetness to it.
 The ethanol vapors were weaker than the prior sample, and I detected a light woody scent as well.
 It had a very light mouthfeel, giving me some mild oakiness on the palate as well as some spice on the finish.
-Our host revealed this to be the **Duncan Taylor Octave Drumblade 9 Year 2008**, though I had thought it to be The Shin.
+Our host revealed this to be the **<a href="https://bit.ly/hddrumblade2008ws" target="_blank">Duncan Taylor Octave Drumblade 9 Year 2008</a>**, though I had thought it to be The Shin.

 ### Whiskey #4